ngntrgduc/Dictionary-Look-Up/README.md

 ### Abandoned
 - Auto read copied text when opening the extension, no more Ctrl + V (the JS clipboard API is [limited availability](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API#browser_compatibility))
-- If search incorrect vocab, auto redirect to the search page with vocab (for Cambridge dictionary) (too specific, and type again make the vocab more memorable)
+- If search incorrect word, auto redirect to the search page with word (for Cambridge dictionary) (too specific, and type again make the word more memorable)
 - More limit of the previous word? (not optimal, use `Ctrl + H` instead)
-- Check invalid characters using regex (résumé, cliché, ... are valid vocab with  character `é`)
+- Check invalid characters using regex (résumé, cliché, ... are valid word with character `é`)

 ## Contributing
 If you found a bug or want to contribute, feel free to open a issue/pull requests.
 All contributions are welcomed.